hacktoberfest-unicam/awesome-hacktoberfest-cobalt-capybara/Palestra di Barbara Liskov (OOP)/README.md

 ### Challenge 2: Pokémon Evolution System
 **Description**: Create a class that manages the evolution of Pokémon when they reach a certain level using inheritance and polymorphism.
 **Objective**: Understand and apply the principles of inheritance and polymorphism.

+### Challenge 3: Pokémon Battle Arena
+**Description:** Implement a fully-fledged battle system between two Pokémon.
+You will define multiple classes to represent different types of Pokémon, abilities, and moves.
+The battle system should simulate turns, with each Pokémon using their abilities strategically.
+You will implement the battle logic, taking into account different types of moves, damage calculation, and weaknesses based on type.
+**Objective:** To gain proficiency in advanced OOP concepts like inheritance, polymorphism, and composition.
+Additionally, you will practice abstraction by designing a battle system that is extendable for future Pokémon and features.